 If you sell sponsorship, and the sponsor has requested that the funds go to a specific project, you need to pull them up on it.
 Explain that sponsorship is the acquisition of specific marketing rights and assets, which may be centred one one program, but which are owned by the organisation, as a whole.
 You could offer to structure the relationship so that part of the fee is sponsorship (unallocated funds) and part of it is a targeted philanthropic donation, but what you want to try to avoid is selling marketing rights and assets, and then being told how to spend the money.

 If you really need the money, I understand that you will do almost anything to get that sponsor to commit, and if the sponsor is insisting, you may make that choice, even though it’s out of step with standard practice.
 But don’t, under any circumstances, create an internal policy that limits your ability to pay the bills with money that 95% of sponsors know is unallocated funds.
-That’s just shooting yourself in the foot.
+That’s making a rod for your OWN back.